kunwarMandip/BlockGame/README.md

 ->  Maybe some MATCHING BLOCKS drop power off where the player blocks can move several places in one second.

-WHATS NEEDED TO SPAWN ENEMY
+WHAT'S NEEDED TO SPAWN ENEMY
     WORLD -> To let the blocks spawn
     LOCATION -> at least for x since enemy has to be moving COLOR -> enemies have to be different colors FALLING speed -> Some blocks may move faster
     BODY SIZE -> Some enemies may be larger
 Color doesn't need to be in entity constructor btw

 ASPECT RATIO